vyaveta/A-devs-guide-to-typescript/README.md

 ### You can clone this repository to you vscode or any code editor of your choice and play with it, make changes and figure out how things work, I will be providing notes and theory as comments to make you understand how things work

 # Important Notice
-### You need Javascript knowledge to learn Typescript, if you are not familiar with javascript, Learn JS first, Learning Typescript without learning Javascript is like trying to swin on the air instead of water
+### You need Javascript knowledge to learn Typescript, if you are not familiar with javascript, Learn JS first, Learning Typescript without learning Javascript is like trying to swim on the air instead of water